ioionu/w-type/README.md

 w-type
 ======

-learning PIXI.js by building an r-type clone
+A simple r-type clone in PIXI.js.